SidSays/apex-trigger-framework/README.md

 # Simple, Scalable & Maintainable apex framework

-The last thing you want to hear is "an apex framework", please bear with me or watch your favorite show instead !
+The last thing you want to hear is "an apex trigger framework", please bear with me or watch your favorite show instead !

 > This is not an original concept neither I claim it to be.
 Feel free to add/modify to your own needs and relate/refer to any other sources.